sensu/sensu-docs/content/sensu-go/5.14/guides/securing-sensu.md

 ...
 {{< /highlight >}}

-Note that the `Subject:` field indicates the certificate's CN is 'client', so operators who want to bind the agent to a particular user in
+The `Subject:` field indicates the certificate's CN is 'client', so operators who want to bind the agent to a particular user in
 Sensu can create a user called 'client'.

-To enable agent TLS authentication, use existing certificates and keys for the sensu backend and agent, or create new certificates and keys according to our [guide](#creating-self-signed-certificates).
+To enable agent TLS authentication, use existing certificates and keys for the Sensu backend and agent or create new certificates and keys according to our [guide](#creating-self-signed-certificates).

 Once backend and agent certificates are created, modfiy the backend and agent configuration as follows: